luisegarduno/luisegarduno/README.md

 ### Hey there! 👋

 Hi, I'm [Luis Garduno](https://luisegarduno.github.io), a passionate developer interested in Artificial Intelligence, Optimization Algorithms, iOS Development, Security, & Full-Stack Development.
-- 🏫 I'm currently a third year student at the Lyle School of Engineering, Southern Methodist University.
+- 🏫 I'm currently a senior at the Lyle School of Engineering, Southern Methodist University.
      - 📜 B.S. in Computer Science : Specialization in Artificial Intelligence
      - 📜 B.S. in Data Science
      - 📜 Minor in Mathematics